SCHOOL OF PUBLIC HEALTH (SPHL)2242 SPH Building, 301-405-2438

 Associate Dean(s): Dushanka Kleinman, Sandra Crouse Quinn

-The School of Public Health provides preparation leading to the Bachelor of Science degree in the following professional areas: Kinesiology, Community Health and Family Science.
+The School of Public Health provides preparation leading to the Bachelor of Science degree in the following professional areas: Kinesiology, Community Health, Family Science and Public Health Science.
 In addition, each department offers a wide variety of courses for all university students.
 These courses may be used to fulfill the general education requirements and as electives.

 Special Advantages and Facilities

 The Friedgen Family Student Lounge, located in the SPH Building is available for use by all students in the college between 7 a.m. and 10 p.m.
 Access is through the student ID card.
 See the Director of Facilities in 3310 SPH Bldg if you do not have access.
 The Student Service Center, 2242C SPH, has study areas and computers available to SPH students from 8:00 am - 4:30 pm daily.
 Occasionally, availability and access are limited due to classes and student programs.

 The School of Public Health offers the baccalaureate in the following fields of

 study: Physical Education, Kinesiology, Community Health and Family